duckmade/tweet-forward/README.md

 #### 2.2 Use the default Telegram bot

-Simply add our default bot, [DUCKMADE TweetForward](https://t.me/duckmade_tweet_forward_bot), to your desired channel as an admin.
+Simply add our default bot, [TweetForward](https://t.me/duckmade_tweet_forward_bot), to your desired channel as an admin.
 This channel is where you’ll receive tweets.

 ## Usage